Savexx/blog/README.md

 rails db:seed
 ```

-### 4.
+### 4. Add the ENV File

-Add ENV file The env file is sent through email.
+> Add ENV file The env file is sent through email.

 ### 5. Sign up

-Use an email address that you can receive emails.
+> Use an email address that you can receive emails.

 ### 6. Creating a post

-Sign-in to your acccount.
+> Sign-in to your acccount.
 Create your first post.

 ### 7. Creating a feedback

-Sign-in with the dummy account: email: user@test.com password: password
+> Sign-in with the dummy account: email: user@test.com password: password

 ### 8. Email Notifcation

-You will receive an email notification to your email address.
+> You will receive an email notification to your email address.